-It’s my mom’s birthday today, so I want to dedicate this post for her stating the reasons why I enjoy and love traveling with her.
+It’s my mom’s birthday today, so I want to dedicate this post to her stating the reasons why I enjoy and love traveling with her.

 As you all know we are considering moving back to the US.
 This means I will see my family less and travel with them less.